East Surrey (UK Parliament constituency)

-East Surrey is a constituency represented in the House of Commons of the UK Parliament since 2019 by Claire Coutinho, a Conservative.
+East Surrey is a constituency represented in the House of Commons of the UK Parliament since 2019 by Claire Coutinho, a Conservative who formerly served as Secretary of State for Energy Security and Net Zero.
 The seat covers an affluent area in the English county of Surrey.

-Since its creation in 1918, East Surrey has elected a Conservative MP on an absolute majority (over 50% of the vote) at every general election, and is therefore regarded as a Conservative safe seat.
+Since its creation in 1918, East Surrey has elected a Conservative MP at every general election.
+Before the 2024 general election, this Conservative victory took the form of an absolute majority (over 50% of the vote) at every general election, one of few seats that can make this claim, and is therefore regarded as a Conservative safe seat.
 Its greatest share of the vote for any opposition candidate was 33.75% in February 1974.

 Boundaries

 1832–1868: The Hundreds of Brixton, Kingston, Reigate, Tandridge and Wallington.

 1868–1885: The Hundred of Tandridge, and so much of the Hundred of Wallington as included and lay to the east of the parishes of Croydon and Sanderstead, and so much of the Hundred of Brixton as included and lay to the east of the parishes of Streatham, Clapham and Lambeth.

 For period to 1918 see completely new single-member Wimbledon and Reigate seats, also termed N.E. and S.E.
 Divisions of Surrey.

 1918–1950: The Urban Districts of Caterham, and Coulsdon and Purley, and the Rural District of Godstone.

 1950–1974: The Urban Districts of Caterham and Warlingham, and Coulsdon and Purley.

 1974–1983: The Urban District of Caterham and Warlingham, and the Rural District of Godstone.